-With the publication of his first book, The End of Economic Man, in 1939, Peter F. Drucker established himself as a trenchant, unorthodox, and independent analyst of politics, economics, and society.
-Today he is considered the founding father of the discipline of management, and is the most influential and widely read thinker and writer on modern organizations and their management.
+With the publication of his first book, The End of Economic Man, in 1939 Peter F. Drucker established himself as a trenchant, unorthodox and independent analyst of politics, economics and society.
+Today, he is considered the founding father of the discipline of management, and is the most influential and widely read thinker and writer on modera organizations and their management.

-The author of seventeen books on the subject (as well as two novels and a spirited memoir), Drucker achieved both national and international bestsellerdom and his works have been translated into more than twenty languages.
-He was also a frequent contributor to magazines for many years and was an editorial columnist for the Wall Street Journal.
+The author of seventeen books on the subject (as well as two novel) and a spirited memoir), Drucker has achieved both national and international best-sellerdom as his works have been translated into more than twenty anguages.
+He also has been a frequent contributor to magazines for many years and is an editorial columnist for The Wall Street Journal.

-Drucker had a distinguished career as a teacher-of economics and statistics (at Sarah Lawrence), of politics, history, and philosophy (at Bennington), and for more than twenty years as professor of management at the Graduate Business School of New York University.
-From 1971 to 2005, he was Clarke Professor of Social Science at Claremont Graduate School in Claremont, California.
+Drucker has had a distinguished career as a teacher of economics and statistics (at Sarah Lawrence), of politics, history, and philosophy (at Bennington), and for more than twenty years as professor of management at the Graduate Business School of New York University.
+Since 1971 he has been Clarke Professor of Social Science at Claremont Graduate School in Claremont, California.

-For more than thirty years Peter Drucker was an adviser and consultant on basic policies and long-range trends to businesses, public and private institutions, and government agencies in the United States and abroad.
-He received ten honorary doctorates from universities in five countries.
+For more than thirty years Peter Drucker has been adviser and consultant on basic policies and long-range trends to businesses, public and private institutions, and government agencies in the United States and abroad.
+He has received ten honorary lockorates from universities in five countries.

-Peter Drucker was born in 1909 in Vienna, and was educated there and in England.
+Peter Drucker is married and has four children.
+He was born in 1909 in Vienna, and was educated there and in England.
 He took his doctorate in public and international law while working as a newspaperman in Frankfurt, Germany.
-During his lifetime, he authored more than thirty-five books, and his ideas have had an enormous impact on shaping the modern corporation.
-In 2002, he was awarded the Presidential Medal of Freedom.
-He is considered the most influential management thinker ever.
-Drucker passed away in 2005.
+A mountaineer and hiker and a student of Japan and Japanese art, he lives with his wife in Claremont, California.